idaholab/moose/modules/phase_field/doc/content/documentation/modules/phase_field/Nucleation/conservednoise_include.md

 Here the *Uniform* stands for a uniform random number distribution, and the *Normal* stands for a Gaussian normal distribution.
-User objects with *Masked* in the name take a material property that is used as a spatially dependent multiplier for teh noise field.
+User objects with *Masked* in the name take a material property that is used as a spatially dependent multiplier for the noise field.
 This allows selective application of the noise in subregions of the sample (souch as grain boundaries) or a temperature dependent noise amplitude.